• Special Licenses in Washington

 • Be at least 21 years old.

-• Have successfully completed a training course approved by the Department of Licensing.
+• Have successfully completed a training course approved by the Department of Licensing (DOL).

 • Pass a criminal background check conducted by the Washington State Patrol.

-• Own a medical certificate verifying that you're physically approved to be a chauffeur.
+• Have a medical certificate verifying that you're physically approved to be a chauffeur.

 Chauffeuring in SUVs

-The Department of Licensing (DOL) defines a sport utility vehicle as a vehicle which seats three to six passengers behind the driver, and possesses a minimum wheelbase of 116 inches.
+The Department of Licensing (DOL) defines a sport utility vehicle as a vehicle which seats 3 to 6 passengers behind the driver, and possesses a minimum wheelbase of 112 inches.

 ATVs

-You don't need a special license.
-If you're younger than 13, you must stay on roads designated off-highway and be with someone 18 or older who's got a driver's license.
+You don't need a special license to drive an ATV in Washington.
+If you're younger than 16 years old, you must stay on roads designated off-highway and be with someone 18 years old or older who has a driver's license.

 Snowmobiles

-No special license is needed, but if you're under age 12, you can't ride a snowmobile on public roads.
-If you're between ages 12 and 16, you must take a snowmobile safety class like the one offered by the Washington State Snowmobile Association, before you can ride on public roads.
+No special license is needed is required to drive a snowmobile, but if you're younger than 12 years old, you can't ride a snowmobile on public roads.
+If you're between 12 and 16 years old, you must complete a snowmobile safety class, like the one offered by the Washington State Snowmobile Association, before you can ride on public roads.